koestler/go-iotdevice/README.md

 ```

 ### Compile and run inside docker
-Alternatively, if you don't have golang installed locally, you can compile and run
+Alternatively, if you don't have Golang installed locally, you can compile and run

 ```bash
 docker build -f docker/Dockerfile -t go-iotdevice .